Occupational stress: Workload

 Workload as a work demand is a major component of the demand-control model of stress.
 This model suggests that jobs with high demands can be stressful, especially when the individual has low control over the job.
 In other words, control serves as a buffer or protective factor when demands or workload is high.
 This model was expanded into the demand-control-support model that suggests that the combination of high control and high social support at work buffers the effects of high demands.

 As a work demand, workload is also relevant to the job demands-resources model of stress that suggests that jobs are stressful when demands (e.g., workload) exceed the individual's resources to deal with them.
+With the growth of industries and the emergence of modern industries, the cognitive workload has increased even more.
+It seems that with the stability of Industry 4, more serious problems will arise in this field.

 Long hours

-According to the U.S. Bureau of Labor Statistics in 2018, approximately 13,060,000 Americans or 8.7% of the labor force worked 41–48 hours per week.
-Approximately 14,734,000 Americans or 9.8% of the labor force worked 49–59 hours per week.
-And approximately 9,877,000 Americans or 6.7% of the labor force worked 60 or more hours per week.
+According to the U.S. Bureau of Labor Statistics in 2022, 12,000,000 Americans or 8.7% of the labor force worked 41–48 hours per week.
+And 13,705,000 Americans or 9.8% of the labor force worked 49–59 hours per week.
+And approximately 9,181,000 Americans or 6.7% of the labor force worked 60 or more hours per week.
 A meta-analysis involving more than 600,000 individuals and 25 studies indicated that, controlling for confounding factors, working long hours is related to a small but significantly higher risk of cardiovascular disease and slightly higher risk of stroke.